GM-Frost/Car-Game/README.md

 ![alt text](https://nayanbastola.com/wp-content/uploads/2023/05/1-1.png)

-User is able to play 2 players or can play with AI (Computer)
+User is able to play with Computer

 ### ** Retry Prompt:

 ![alt text](https://nayanbastola.com/wp-content/uploads/2023/05/2-1.png)

-User is able to select desired number of balls to play with (AI or Second Player)
+User is able to select to Replay or Cancel the Game

 ### ** Game Screen: